SAKryukov/generic-state-machine/README.md

 The classes [TransitionSystem](https://SAKryukov.GitHub.io/generic-state-machine#heading-class-transitionsystem),
 [Acceptor](https://SAKryukov.GitHub.io/generic-state-machine#heading-class-acceptor),
 and [Transducer](https://SAKryukov.GitHub.io/generic-state-machine#heading-class-transducer)
-can be instantiated with any enumeration type representing the sets of states and the input and output alphabets.
+can be instantiated with any enumeration types representing the sets of states and the input and output alphabets.
 For example:

 ~~~
 enum RoomDoorState { Locked, Closed, Opened,